neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 Because the outlet pressure is set to zero, `pressure_in` corresponds to the pressure drop in the fluid.

-As in [#part1], four additional files are required to set up the NekRS simulation - `fluid.re2`, `fluid.par`, `fluid.udf`, and `fluid.oudf`.
+As in [#part1], additional files are required to set up the NekRS simulation - `fluid.re2`, `fluid.par`, `fluid.udf`, and `fluid.oudf`.
 These files are largely the same as those used in the steady conduction model, so only the differences will be emphasized here.